tylerkummer/Sprint-Challenge--User-Interface/README.md

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

     Display: block takes up 100% of the width by default and the width and height properties can be set.
-    Display: only take up as much width and height as they need to and cannot accept width, height and top-bottom margins.
+    Display: inline only take up as much width and height as they need to and cannot accept width, height and top-bottom margins.

 3. What are the 4 areas of the box model?